top of page

 A common misconception is that sourcing heavy building components must be done locally to save on freight.
 However, the "ship-ability" of wood trusses often makes them more economical than local steel.

-Flat-Packed Efficiency: Wood trusses are designed to stack flat.
+• Flat-Packed Efficiency: Wood trusses are designed to stack flat.
 We can fit an entire large-scale barn frame onto a single flatbed trailer.
 This "densification" reduces the shipping-cost-per-square-foot, making a Kentucky-manufactured truss highly competitive even for job sites hundreds of miles away.

 Engineering for Your Zip Code

 One of the biggest concerns for out-of-state builders is local code compliance.
 At SBCKY, we do not just build to Kentucky standards.
-Our engineering team utilizes site-specific data to ensure your trusses meet the exact snow, wind, and seismic requirements of your specific location.
+Our engineering team utilizes site-specific data to ensure our trusses meet the exact snow, wind, and seismic requirements of your specific location.

 Which is Right for Your Project?